SAP/ui5-language-assistant/packages/constant/README.md

 # @ui5-language-assistant/constant

-A package for constants that can be reuse a cross other packages.
+A package for constants that can be reused a cross other packages.
 This package is introduced to avoid cyclic dependency.

 ## Installation